achempak/Fast-Style-Transfer/README.md

 slow_utils.py     --  Contains utility functions to preprocess and display images and plots for the losses

-Slow_Style.ipynb  --  Runs the computing framework for slow style transfer and generates the results seen in Sections 3 and 4
+Slow_Style.ipynb  --  Runs the computing framework for slow style transfer and generates results seen in Sections 3 and 4

 Fast_Style: